Dev-Lingayath/html_portfolio/README.md

-This is nothing but me practicing my web developement leanring and keep a track of my progresss
+This is nothing but me practicing my web developement learning from scratch and keep a track of my progresss
 Thank You!